reframejs/reframe/docs/overview.template.md

 **Learn Once, Write Any App** -
-Instead of learning different web frameworks depending on what JavaScript stack you need, you can learn Reframe for all kinds of JavaScript stacks.
+Instead of learning different web frameworks depending on what JavaScript stack you need, you can learn Reframe to implement apps with any JavaScript stack.